-Organizations that have current AmeriCorps State and National awards that will be in program Year 2 or Year 3 in FY 2023 are considered continuation applicants.
-Continuation applicants must submit an application in order to be eligible to receive funding for the FY 2023 program year.
+Organizations that have current AmeriCorps State and National awards that will be in program Year 2 or Year 3 in FY 2024 are considered continuation applicants.
+Continuation applicants must submit an application in order to be eligible to receive funding for the FY 2024 program year.
 Continuation applicants must follow the requirements for continuation application content as outlined in the Application Instructions.

-Please see the Application Instructions found here for how to request Match Replacement funds and/or use of unexpended funds.
+Please use the Application Instructions for how to request use of unexpended funds.

-Requests by existing continuation applicants for increases in the level of funding or number of positions will be assessed using the E. 1 selection criteria published in this Notice.
+Requests by existing continuation applicants for increases in the level of funding or number of positions will be assessed using the E.1. selection criteria published in this Notice.